Living-with-machines/wiki2gaz/docs/source/getting-started/2-extract-entities-mentions-frequency-counts-pages.rst

 Step 4: Aggregate all entity and mention counts
 -----------------------------------------------
-Finally, you can aggregate all entity and mention counts in single ``.json`` file and save them in the ``extractedResources/`` folder by running:
+Finally, you can aggregate all entity and mention counts in single JSON file and save them in the ``extractedResources/`` folder by running:

 .. code-block:: bash